hol-workshop/migrate_to_atp/README.md

 ![](/files/1.Git.PNG)

 Now we need to create a file to help terraform understanding your environment.
-Let's modify following parameters in your notepad and copy it to clipboard.
+Let's modify following parameters in your notepad and copy it.

 ```
 tenancy_ocid  = "your_tenancy_value_here"